joeltanig77/Change-of-Base-Calculator-MIPS/README.md

 # Change of Base Calculator

 This program takes a number or a hexadecimal value from A-F and converts it into base 10.
-This program also supports negative numbers
+This program also supports negative numbers.

 ## Example